-Dear Senator Bennet and Senator Hatch,
+Dear Senator Hatch and Senator Bennet,

-On behalf of the Pew Charitable Trusts, a nonpartisan, nonprofit policy and advocacy organization, we are writing to thank you for your leadership in addressing antibiotic resistance.
+On behalf of the Pew Charitable Trusts, a nonpartisan, nonprofit policy and advocacy organization, we are writing to thank you for reintroducing the Promise for Antibiotics and Therapeutics for Health (PATH) Act.
+We are grateful for your leadership in addressing antibiotic resistance.